 An EMV Terminal is a traditional countertop terminal (or credit card machine) that processes payments utilizing that chip.

-If you have or plan to build an eCommerce store, you’ll need an online shopping cart to make it run.
+If you have or plan to start an eCommerce business , you’ll need an online shopping cart to make it run.
 An online shopping cart utilizes a virtual terminal on the backend to create a front-end store your customers can use to buy items.
 Because of this, it allows your customers to make purchases without your direct involvement.

-You should now be familiar with all the things that factor into deciding to accept credit card payments for your business.
-Next, let’s talk about how to find the right partner for your business.
+You should now be familiar with how to accept credit card payments for your business.
+Next, let’s talk about how to find the right processor for your business.
 Choosing from the multitude of credit card processing companies is one of the most important choices you’ll make in growing your business.

 Your credit card processor is your merchant services provider.
 Accordingly, merchant services is a term that encompasses a wide range of business financial services.
 The most common of which is credit card processing.

 It may also, depending on your business, include things like ACH (automated clearing house) transactions or electronic checks.
 Not to mention physical check processing, gift card, loyalty programs , etc.

 Along with the merchant services offered by a credit card processor, there are more services they may offer.
 These include things like: